Self Directed HSA

 Starting an IRA Club “Health Savings Account” provides you the opportunity to both save tax dollars and make smart investments income tax free.
-There are two account options; HSA Medical Account and the HSA Investment Account.
+There are two account options; a Medical HSA Medical and a Self Directed HSA.
 Both are triple tax free!
 Contact the IRA Club today to see which plan is best for you!

 The Low Down